teambit/bit/scopes/design/ui/owner-avatar/owner-avatar.docs.md

 import { OwnerAvatar } from './owner-avatar';

-An owner avatar component that envelope the Avatar component.
+An owner avatar component that envelopes the UserAvatar component.

 ```js live
 () => {